usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 Authenticators MAY be issued (provided) by CSPs as part of enrollment or other processes.
 In other cases, subscribers MAY provide their own authenticators, such as software or hardware cryptographic modules.
 Therefore, this guideline refers to the *binding* rather than the issuance of an authenticator.
 This does not exclude the possibility that an authenticator could be issued at the time of binding as well.

-Throughout the online identity lifecycle, CSPs SHALL maintain a record of all authenticators that are or have been associated with the identity.
+Throughout the online identity lifecycle, CSPs SHALL maintain a record of all authenticators that are or have been associated with each identity.
 The CSP or verifier SHALL also maintain the information required for throttling authentication attempts when required, as described in section 5.2.2.

 The record created by the CSP SHALL contain the date and time the authenticator was bound to the account and SHOULD include information about the binding, such as the IP address and any device identifier associated with the enrollment.
 If available, the record SHOULD also contain information about unsuccessful authentications attempted with the authenticator.